 |There are cheap, simple fixes that will bring in more customers to your bricks-and-mortar store.|

+Getting more customers in the door may be as simple as optimizing your floorspace and improving the flow of customers.
+Perhaps the store has too much merchandise or it is positioned awkwardly, hindering customers from being able to browse casually through the store.
 Small-business coach Paul Foster says business owners should review their store layout and traffic patterns.
 "An outsider can walk into a store and start discovering issues, but because the owner is there every day they don't see it.
 I would ask the frontline staff how the traffic currently flows through the store and where the hot spots and cold spots are," Foster says.
 "Based on this information, they can revamp the layout for better use of the space."
 Kate Koziol, CEO of K Squared Communications, adds that a bricks-and-mortar store should have well-lit and attractive front windows.
 "Many business owners overlook the dirty window or barking store dog that would discourage customers from entering," she says.
 2. Refresh/implement support staff training.